nataz77/nataz77/README.md

 - **How do I reach you?** 📫That's easy!
 Shoot me an email at [simone@almdev.it](mailto://simone@almdev.it)
 - **Favourite emoji?** The little ghost 👻
 - **Hobbies other than work?** I listen a ton of music, I play my guitar and I like anything that has an engine in it (other than boats).
 - **Best videogame?** My favourite is [Doom Eternal](https://bethesda.net/en/game/doom), other than that I don't really play that much videogames, mostly because I like action-adventure, survival horror games that don't have a lot of replay value other than 100%ing the game or speedrunning it.
-In particular, the titles I really like include Control, Quantum Break, the most recent REsident Evil games (7, 8 and the 2 & 3 remakes), both the Outlast games and the most recent Tomb Raider games
+In particular, the titles I really like include Control, Quantum Break, the most recent Resident Evil games (7, 8 and the 2 & 3 remakes), both the Outlast games and the most recent Tomb Raider games

 ## Now playing:
 [![spotify-github-profile](https://spotify-github-profile.vercel.app/api/view?uid=1190706498&cover_image=true&theme=default)](https://spotify-github-profile.vercel.app/api/view?uid=1190706498&redirect=true)